Quiet New Year gives breathing room after UK-EU Brexit split

 The break comes 11 months after a political Brexit that left the two sides in the limbo of a “transition period” in which EU rights and rules continued to apply to Britain.

-The trade agreement sealed on Christmas Eve after months of tense negotiations ensures that Britain and the EU can continue to buy and sell goods without tariffs or quotas.
+The trade agreement sealed on Christmas Eve after months of tense negotiations ensures that the two sides can continue to buy and sell goods without tariffs or quotas.
 But companies face sheaves of new costs and paperwork, including customs declarations and border checks.

 The English Channel port of Dover and the Eurotunnel braced for delays as the new measures were introduced.